Etochang/ObsidianVault/Zettalkasten/class.md

 In this example, `public` is an **access specifier**.
 They define how the members (attributes and methods) of a class can be accessed.

 In C++, there are three access specifier:
-- `public` - members are accessible from outside the class
+- `public` - members are accessible from outside the class; identifies the interface portion of the class.
-- `private` - members cannot be accessed (or viewed) from outside the class
+- `private` - members cannot be accessed (or viewed) from outside the class; identifies the implementation portion of the class.
 - `protected` - members cannot be accessed from outside the class, however, they can be accessed in inherited classes.

 ```ad-note